 It is believed that using yogurt containing good bacteria restores a healthful yeast balance in the vagina.
 Lactobacillus releases hydrogen peroxide, which kills Candida, combatting infection.

 Applying cold yogurt may also sooth itching or burning sensations.

-A combination of yogurt and honey worked well as an alternative to antifungal treatment in pregnant women with vaginal yeast infections, according to a 2012 study.
+A combination of yogurt and honey worked well as an alternative to antifungal treatment in pregnant women with vaginal yeast infections, according to a

 The Natural Medicines Comprehensive Database classifies yogurt containing Lactobacillus as a "possibly effective" treatment for yeast infections.

 It is important to note that evidence supports the use of yogurt for internal or topical treatment, as opposed to dietary use.

 A 2006 review found that probiotics, microorganisms that provide health benefits to their host, have shown promise in preventing yeast infections.
 However, it concluded that more research is needed before probiotics can be recommended as treatment.

 Plain yogurt that contains Lactobacillus and no natural sweeteners is an effective treatment.